US Work Visa for Dentists | VisaNation

 J-1 Visa

-The J-1 visa is a common U.S. work visa for dentists because it works so well with medical students.
-Rather than have a sponsoring employer, J-1 holders have a sponsoring program that dictates their employment and length of stay in the U.S. Because this program can be your school or institution, many dental school students use the J-1 as a means to work in the U.S.
+The J-1 visa is a common U.S. work visa for dentists because it is suitable for medical students.
+Rather than have a sponsoring employer, J-1 holders have a sponsoring program that dictates their employment and length of stay in the U.S.

 However, like the other visas, there is a catch.
 Once you complete your J-1 visa stint, you will need to fulfill the home residency requirement, which requires J-1 holders to spend two years in their home country after their stint before obtaining another visa or green card.